fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working full-time at Pfizer Digital in NYC as a DRP Associate.
+I am currently working at Pfizer in NYC as a Software/Solution Engineer and DRP Associate.
 At the moment, my work focuses on helping with projects in the Enterprise Architecture, Data & Analytics, and AI/ML team under Randy Duncan.

 My Interests
 ======